What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Models

 \subsection{Knowledge Selection}

-Our knowledge selection model first encodes a dialogue history $X_i$, a QA pair $(Q_i, A_i)$, using the pre-trained language model BERT \citep{devlin2019bert}.
-We processed the input text as a concatenation of the question $Q_i$ and the answer $A_i$, and insert a special tag {\tt [CLS]} at the beginning and another special tag {\tt [SEP]} to separate them.
-The final hidden state that corresponded to {\tt [CLS]} is used as the aggregate sequence representation of the dialogue history, which is denoted as $\mathbf{h}_i^{\text{qa}}$.
-Meanwhile, we encoded entities and relations with pre-trained knowledge embedding (e.g., TransE \citep{NIPS2013_1cecc7a7}), and we represented them as $\mathbf{h}_j^{\text{e}}$ and $\mathbf{h}_k^{\text{r}}$ for the entity $e_j$ and the relation $r_k$.
+Our knowledge selection model first encodes a dialogue history $X_i$, a QA pair $(Q_i, A_i)$, using BERT \citep{devlin2019bert}.
+We process the input text as a concatenation of the question $Q_i$ and its answer $A_i$, and insert a special tag {\tt [CLS]} at the beginning and another special tag {\tt [SEP]} to separate them.
+The final hidden state that corresponded to {\tt [CLS]} is used as the aggregated sequence representation of the dialogue history, which is denoted as $\mathbf{h}_i^{\text{qa}}$.
+Meanwhile, we encode entities and relations with pre-trained knowledge embedding (e.g., TransE \citep{NIPS2013_1cecc7a7}), and we represent them as $\mathbf{h}_j^{\text{e}}$ and $\mathbf{h}_k^{\text{r}}$ for the entity $e_j$ and the relation $r_k$.

-We considered two versions of methods to perform the knowledge selection: \textbf{attention-based} and \textbf{MLP-based}.
-The entity selection works same as the relation selection, and here we only introduce the entity selection for simplicity.
-In the \textbf{attention-based} version, we regarded the probability of selecting the entity $e_j$ as the scaled dot-product attention score \citep{vaswani2017attention} between $\mathbf{h}_j^{\text{e}}$ and $\mathbf{h}_i^{\text{qa}}$, and we calculated it as follows:
+We consider two methods to perform the knowledge selection: attention-based and MLP-based.
+The entity selection works in the same way as the relation selection.
+Here we only introduce the entity selection for simplicity.
+In the attention-based version, we regard the score of selecting the entity $e_j$ as the unnormalized dot-product attention score \citep{vaswani2017attention} between $\mathbf{h}_j^{\text{e}}$ and $\mathbf{h}_i^{\text{qa}}$: